cybrneon/master-thesis/README.md

 ![](E_ASSETS/repo-images/dwtf_hero.png)

 ##### Master Thesis — Tutor: [Nicolas Nova](https://www.nicolasnova.net/)
-### What role does accessibility and nostalgia play in the persistence of skeuomorphic design principles in modern interface development?
+### What role does accessibility and nostalgia play in the persistence of skeuomorphic design principles in modern interface design?

 ## Intro